clinical-meteor/cookbook/readme.md

 -----------------------------------------------
 ### Design Principles

-Our design principles for this software were inspired by the Meteor.js Principles, but with a healthcare focus.
-These are the principles we value in the development of this software stack:
+Our design principles for this software were initially inspired by the Meteor.js Principles, but with a focus on healthcare.
+We eventually landed at the following design principles which we value in the development of this software stack:

 1. One Language: Javascript
 2. Fast Healthcare Interoperability Resources